arbelamram/pytest-rest-api/README.md

 The project consists of the following files:

 * `test_utils.py`: Utility functions to generate new task payloads.</br>
-This module contains utility functions to assist in generating test data.
 * `todo_api.py`: A wrapper class to interact with the ToDo API endpoints.</br>
-This module contains the ToDoAPI class, which provides methods to interact with the ToDo API.

 * `test_todo_api.py`: Test cases written with Pytest to validate the functionality of the ToDo API.</br>
-This module contains test cases written using Pytest to validate the functionality of the ToDo API.

 ##